The Best Dog Breeds for Families: Find Your Next Family Dog

 This typically mild-mannered herding dog is packed full of energy, easily trainable, and ready to play for hours on end.

-They are gentle dogs, although not particularly fond of roughhouse play with very small children.
+Collies are gentle dogs, although they may not be particularly fond of rough play with very small children.

-For first-time dog owners looking for one that’s trusting and trainable, the Collie is a fantastic pick.
+For first-time dog owners looking for a dog that’s trusting and trainable, the Collie is a fantastic pick.

 Collie Breed Cons